Antares0982/ssrJSON-benchmark/README.md

 ## Notes

+* This repository conducts benchmarking using json, orjson, and ssrJSON.
+The `dumps` benchmark produces str objects, comparing three operations: `json.dumps`, `orjson.dumps` followed by decode, and `ssrjson.dumps`.
+The `dumps_to_bytes` benchmark produces bytes objects, comparing three functions: `json.dumps` followed by encode, `orjson.dumps`, and `ssrjson.dumps_to_bytes`.
 * The ssrJSON built with the `BUILD_BENCHMARK` option includes several additional C functions specifically designed for executing benchmarks.
 These functions utilize high-precision timing APIs, and within the loop, only the time spent on the actual `PyObject_Call` invocations is measured.
 * When orjson handles non-ASCII strings, if the cache of the `PyUnicodeObject`’s UTF-8 representation does not exist, it invokes the `PyUnicode_AsUTF8AndSize` function to obtain the UTF-8 encoding.
 This function then caches the UTF-8 representation within the `PyUnicodeObject`.
 If the same `PyUnicodeObject` undergoes repeated encode-decode operations, subsequent calls after the initial one will execute more quickly due to this caching.
 However, in real-world production scenarios, it is uncommon to perform JSON encode-decode repeatedly on the exact same string object; even identical strings are unlikely to be the same object instance.
 To achieve benchmark results that better reflect practical use cases, we employ `ssrjson.run_unicode_accumulate_benchmark` and `benchmark_invalidate_dump_cache` functions, which ensure that new `PyUnicodeObject`s are different for each input every time.